christophkogler/bitburner-scripts/README.md

 # easyRun
 The script named 'easyRun.js' is used for turning the RAM costs linked to functions dynamic.
 It must be present for most of these scripts to function.

-easyRun will generate a library of 'helper' scripts.
+easyRun will generate a library of 'helper' scripts as functions are called through it.
 These scripts essentially act as a API layer for accessing the base game functions, allowing for ghost workers which process a single function before dying instantly, and then return on a port.
 This methodology allows the 'main' script which is calling the functions to only use as much RAM as any _individual_ function would require at once + ~5GB.

 # earlygame
 Scripts using mechanics solely from the early game, before seeing the truth.